Bathurst War: Governor Lachlan Macquarie

 Three days later Macquarie inaugurated the town of Bathurst, then continued to tour the surrounding country.
 In his journal, Macquarie writes of being visited by three male natives and that "to the best looking and stoutest of them I gave a piece of yellow cloth in exchange for his mantle, which he presented me with".
-It has been theorised that this unknown Wiradjuri man may have been Windradyne, but this cannot be proven.
+It has been theorized that this unknown Wiradjuri man may have been Windradyne, but this cannot be proven.
 Nevertheless, it would be another eight years before he would become famous to the colony.
 In 1820, the population of Bathurst was only 114 due to Macquarie's slow and cautious approach to new settlement.
 His experience of the Hawkesbury and Nepean Wars of 1795–1816 may also have made him hesitant to start a new conflict.
 It seems that the Wiradjuri were willing to tolerate this slow level of growth and peaceful relations were maintained during this period.

 Governor Thomas Brisbane

-In December 1821, Macquarie resigned partly due to undermining forces within his own government.
-His replacement was Governor Thomas Brisbane who had different views through which he began asserting his authority.
+Macquarie offered his resignation several times, due to undermining forces within his own government, and in late 1820 his third application was accepted.
+His replacement was Governor Thomas Brisbane, who formally took over on 1 December 1821.
+Brisbane who had different views through which he began asserting his authority.
 Under Brisbane, land settlement laws were changed leading to a flood of land grants across the Blue Mountains.
 An enormous influx of the British onto the Wiradjuri lands put great strain on traditional food sources, and destroyed some of the Wiradjuri social and sacred sites.
 In response, the Wiradjuri resistance was born.
 Well aware that they had no chance against guns, they adopted a guerrilla-warfare approach, in which attacks were made against outlying and undefended stations.